cs2901/yape-bcp-project-yapespots/documentation/user_guide/user_guide.md

 -  The system should work for smartphones with Android 4.4 or later

--  The system should work for smartphones with IOs 10.0 or later

 -  The system, in order to respect the privacy of the user, should ask for permission to activate the GPS

--  The system should not overcome the 40% of the memory space of YAPE
+-  The system should not overcome 21MB of user memory space

--  The system should filter offensive and disrespectful messages and opinions

 -  The features should be written in java programming language